CHiME9-ECHI/CHiME9-ECHI-private/docs/enhancement.md

 ## Enhance

-The enhance stage loads in the resampled 36 minute wav files from above, and puts these through a provided enhancement system.
+The enhance stage loads in the resampled 36 minute wav files from above, and puts them through a provided enhancement system.
 By default, this script can run passthrough, which returns the first channel of audio, and the baseline system processing.
 We have included the option for writing a plugin for this script where you can define a custom enhancement function based on your system.